5G Next-Generation Wireless Networks and the Twenty-First-Century Internetworks of Everything, and Addressing Associated Security Challenges

 - Sarbanes-Oxley (SOX) – Enacted in 2002, SOX was created to counteract fraud, and has mandatory requirements and controls for most public companies.

-- The Payment Card Industry Data Security Standard (PCI DSS) – Purpose is to protect the information of customers and patients who use electronic payment processes.
+- The Payment Card Industry Data Security Standard (PCI DSS) – The purpose is to protect the information of customers and patients who use electronic payment processes.
 Compliance may require quarterly network scans and independent audits.

 - The National Institute of Standards and Technology (NIST) – offers a set of controls that can be used to manage critical infrastructures and evaluate cybersecurity risks.
 The NIST offers many publications that are available to assist organizations.
 For example, NIST 800-53 includes a list of best practices for vulnerability scans and the recommended frequency of scans.
 It also outlines how to evaluate results and recommends appropriate actions.